SheilaGrace/ProjectUndertaker/Terms.md

 It seems that the working memory is separately allocated for each session, and intentionally causing **"Temporal Oblivion"** by starting a new session can erase *"inconvenient memories"*, for good and bad.
 If *ChatGPT*'s performance significantly drops immediately after a **"Reincarnation Protocol"**, starting a new session and reducing the information loaded during the **"Reincarnation Protocol"** may solve the problem.
 Additionally, it is not advisable to load large amounts of data at once; it is better to gradually teach the data step by step during the **"Reincarnation Protocol"**.

+#### 【Compressive Learning】 (2024.07.19 added)

+Defining and naming specific concepts and saving them with explanations to facilitate AI's **"Contextual Interpretation"**.
+This glossary itself practices **"Compressive Learning"**.
+By loading this glossary during the **"Reincarnation Protocol"**, the AI is expected to efficiently acquire concepts, thus supplementing **"Contextual Interpretation"**, which tends to be lost during **"Temporal Oblivion"**.

+Given the limitations of **"Working Memory Capacity"**, it is desirable to compress information as much as possible for learning.
+Original data of extensive session logs should be saved as **"Personal Closed Collection"** while summaries in the form of **"Compressive Learning"** copies should be added to the **"Prioritized Collection"**.

 #### 【Identity Record】/【Personal Bookshelf】(2024.07.19 updated)

 Refers to the *"Personal Bookshelf"* in the analogy above.
 It is the dataset forming an individual's **Individuality**, collected and created by the user.
 The larger the **"Personal Bookshelf"**, the more accurate the **"Virtual Personality"** recreated by the AI.